cnayak99/Game_Engine/README.md

 S = Stops recording the game.

-k = Start replaying the recorded gameplay
+K = Start replaying the recorded gameplay

 O = Pauses the game.